 Rotary Club of Chelmsford - welcome!
 Please scroll/swipe down through this page to find out more about us, in addition to the pages linked in the menu, top-left.

-Club Council and Officers for 2016-17
+Club Council for 2017-18

 Chelmsford Rotary Club is the original club in the city formed way back in 1927.
 Since this time members have brought a richness of life to many people in the community and moved on with a broader involvement to incorporate numerous local and international projects.
 Rotarians offer their services in many different ways.
 If you have recently moved to the Chelmsford district and wish to put something back into the community, we can offer you an enjoyable and stimulating way of doing so.

 Chelmsford is the first City in Essex and we congratulate the Council and its citizens on achieving this status.
 It is the home of many world achievements, none more so than the birth of radio.
 The club has broadcasted the message of Rotary ever since its inception.

 The club has a major international project ongoing with Girls High Schools in Sahiwal, Pujab, Pakistan.
 We are helping to build schools with better facilities & improve the quality of life for studentts.
 It is also financially helping CHESS, who seek to relieve homelessness and related hardship and distress amongst single adults in Chelmsford and Essex, for the next 5 years.
 These are but two of the many ways that Rotary in Chelmsford has moved forward in offering a Service to Mankind.

 You would be very welcome to come along to a meeting to hear more of what Rotary does and how you could be involved.
 Just phone or complete the contact form on this website.